althetinkerer/althetinkerer.github.io/_posts/2019-2-6-Hello-World.md

 ---
 layout: post
-title: Finding Solutions In Life Is What I Live For!
+title: Finding Solutions Is What I Live For!
 ---

 This is sort of a living resume.
 It's constantly updated because I'm always learning, improving upon my skills, and working.